learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the output of below spread operator array?
+## Q 4.11.
+What is the output of below spread operator array?

 ```js
 [...'Hello']